Mindfulness For The Real World

 Reach out

-If you're a business looking to donate products to my students, a curious parent or an educator interested in building a mindfulness curriculum - let me know!
+If you're a business looking to work with communities to spread mindfulness, a curious parent or an educator interested in building and implementing a mindfulness curriculum - let me know!

 Sign up to my newsletter.